Gender Justice Clinic

 Through their Clinic work, students gain knowledge of substantive law relating to gender violence and discrimination, develop critical lawyering skills, obtain practice in evaluating and reflecting critically upon their individual and collective work, and contribute to efforts to advance gender justice at home and around the world.

 For descriptions of some of our current and prior projects, please click here.
-If you are a law student who is interested in applying to the Clinic, please see Students.
+If you are a law student who is interested in applying to the Clinic, please see students site.
 If you are seeking legal assistance or collaboration on a project, please see Potential Clients.

 Faculty and staff Biographies click here.
 For recent news coverage on the Clinic, please To learn more about the Clinic faculty, please click here.